WDI-SEA/TypeScript_Primer/01-intro.md

 ```

 ### `any`
-When a type is not known or required ahead of time, `any` can be used.
+When a data type is not known or required ahead of time, `any` can be used.
 ```typescript
 let myAny: any = 'what should we throw in here?' myAny = 7